lagom/lagom/docs/manual/scala/gettingstarted/IntroGetStarted.md

 (Services started, press enter to stop and go back to the console...)
 ```

-Verify that the services are indeed up and running by invoking one of its endpoints from any HTTP client, such as a browser.
-The following request returns the message `Hello, World!`:
+Verify that the services are indeed up and running by invoking one of its endpoints from any HTTP client, such as a browser:

 ```
 http://localhost:9000/api/hello/World
 ```

+The service returns the message, `Hello, World!`.
+Congratulations, you've built your first Lagom project!